deewhyweb/ansible-middleware-eap-demo/README.md

-# JBoss EAP with postgresql drivers
+# JBoss EAP with mod_cluster and postgresql drivers

-This repository contains a set of Ansible based roles and playbooks to demonstrate the deployment of a [JBoss EAP](https://wildfly.org/) cluster, postgresql database, postgresql drivers, and addressbook application configured to connect to postgresql.
+This repository contains a set of Ansible based roles and playbooks to demonstrate the deployment of a [JBoss EAP](https://wildfly.org/) cluster, load balancer, postgresql database, postgresql drivers, and addressbook application configured to connect to postgresql.

-These playbooks will install a single postgresql instance on a dedicated server, and will deploy multiple Wildfly instances on individual servers.
+These playbooks will install a single postgresql instance on a dedicated server, and will deploy JBoss EAP instances on individual servers.
 These Jboss EAP instances will be configured to connect to the postgresql instance.
+Mod_cluster is deployed as a load balancer.
 ## Prerequisites
-2 or more RHEL 8.4+ vms with 4096mb per vm.
+3 or more RHEL 8.4+ vms with 4096mb per vm.

 ## Set up

 The following sections describe the steps necessary to prepare your machine for execution

-### JCliff Integration
+### pre-requisites

-First of all, you'll need to install the [JCliff Ansible collection](https://github.com/middleware_automation/ansible_collections_jcliff):
+First of all, you'll need to install ansible collections.
+This is done by running the following command:

     $ ansible-galaxy collection install -r molecule/default/requirements.yml